Yo581515/github-crash-course/README.md

 # Important Instruction

-This is a demo repository for practicing Git and HitHub-
+This is a demo repository for practicing Git and HitHub